 Eighth call for Short Term Scientific Missions (STSM) of the COST Action EuroXanth

 We received nine applications, six of which have been approved by the STSM Committee.
-We are happy to announce that five STSM Grants were given to:
+Unfortunately, two grantees have withdrawn their applications due to COVID-19 uncertainties.
+We are happy to announce that four STSM Grants were given to:

 |Manuel Anguita Maeso||Institute for Sustainable Agriculture, Córdoba, Spain||Effect of plant genotype, plant niche and environmental conditions on the diversity and structure of microbial communities in cultivated olive trees||National University of Ireland, Galway, Ireland||not yet available|